rafasgj/clibuilder/README.md

-autocli
+clidesc
 =======

-`autocli` is a CLI interface framework that can be used to build simple, yet functional, command line interfaces with minimal client code.
+`clidesc` is a CLI interface framework that can be used to build simple, yet functional, command line interfaces with minimal client code.

 The goal is to create a framework to build the command line interface only using configuration files (YAML or JSON format), and minimizing the need to